biohackathon-japan/bh24-everything-about-workflow-and-container/paper/paper.md

 can execute their workflows.
 However, there were no engines that provide detailed results in markdown files yet.

-To demonstrate and to encourage the developers of workflow engines for CWL to use this feature, our group releaseed a new version of `shaft`, an executor for CWL workflows, and provides a list of detailed results of the CWL conformance tests.
+To demonstrate and to encourage the developers of workflow engines for CWL to use this feature, our group releaseed a new version of `shaft` [@citation:shaft], an executor for CWL workflows, and provides a list of detailed results of the CWL conformance tests.

 Here is an example of the detailed results of the conformance tests for `CommandLineTool` category by `shaft` (Figure 2).